ArtS/arts.github.com/_posts/2016-07-09-how-to-set-default-selected-value-on-drop-down-list-from-database.md

 - [Using simple DropDownLists in ASP.NET MVC][1]
 - [ASP.NET.MVC DropDownLists with enums][2]
 - [DropDownListFor with Dictionaries in ASP.NET MVC and why SelectList wants to kill you][3]

-As highlighted previously in [one of those articles][3], it's easy to get confused and stuck when trying to specify selected or default value for dropdown lists.
-The problem stems from the fact that, first and foremost, MSDN documentation is terrible for those things, and secondly because of the approach that Microsoft took, trying to build "one-size-fits-all" solution.
-But let's not get too philosophical here and get down to the ground.

 ## 'Default' and 'Selected' values - why do we need two?
 There are two ways to specify which item is selected in a dropdown list, and this is the main source